BDC Hamburger Icon

 What is the future of digital asset management?

-Researchers expect DAM software to thrive continuously in the next seven years.
-A research report by Market Research Future predicts the DAM software market will experience a compound annual growth rate of more than 13 percent by 2030, with the market reaching a value of approximately $14 billion.
+Researchers expect DAM software to thrive over the next decade or so.
+A research report by Market Research Future predicts the DAM software market will experience a compound annual growth rate of 11.78 percent through 2032, with the market reaching a value of approximately $15.2 billion.

 Compared to other major geographies – Latin America, Asia-Pacific, Europe, the Middle East and Africa – the North American region is expected to hold the top position in the market.
 The success of the North American region will directly reflect the United States’ part as a leading growth contributor and the success of the U.S.-based Adobe Systems, which is using advanced algorithms to maintain data integrity.